PLNech/workshop-algolia-zenika/Instructions.md

-# Intro
+**Welcome to the Algolia Zenika Workshop!
+This readme will guide you through using Algolia in a few steps.**
+You will learn how to:

+- Push your data in Algolia 🚀
+- Configure the engine to search the way you like 🔎
+- Build a front-end in a few minutes with instantsearch.js ⚡

 # Step 0: Get started
-> Get the initial data and your API Credentials
+> *Get the initial data and your API Credentials*

 - Clone the repository or download [its archive](https://github.com/PLNech/workshop-algolia-zenika/archive/master.zip)
 > `git clone git@github.com:PLNech/workshop-algolia-zenika.git`